DogFoxX/electron-svelte-template/README.md

 **Build your app** :hammer:

-This will create a new folder in your project folder **dist** Inside the **dist** folder will be your setup file, and the fully unpacked app inside **win-unpacked** folder
+This will create a new folder in your project folder **dist**<br>
+Inside the **dist** folder will be your setup file, and the fully unpacked app inside **win-unpacked** folder

     npm run build

 **Publish your app** :trophy:

-This will build your app the same as `npm run build`, but it will also publish your app as a release in your GitHub Repo Version number inside **package.json** is also taken into account
+This will build your app the same as `npm run build`, but it will also publish your app as a release in your GitHub Repo<br>
+Version number inside **package.json** is also taken into account

     npm run deploy

 ## Wait, I don't what to do next! :fearful:
-If you haven't used Svelte before, it may get a bit confusing where to start We'll get you started with the basics
+If you haven't used Svelte before, it may get a bit confusing where to start<br>
+We'll get you started with the basics

 ### 1) CSS and HTML